It's more common than you think to catch covid twice.

-Restrictions are relaxing and quarantine rules are ending in the UK soon.
-But many medical experts warn that the pandemic is far from over, with thousands of new covid cases continuing to be reported daily.
-And most in part to the spread of Omicron symptoms.
+The government's Living with Covid plan (opens in new tab) put an end to all legal coronavirus restrictions in Spring.
+But many medical experts warn that the pandemic is far from over, with new covid cases continuing to be reported daily.
+And most in part to the spread of Omicron symptoms (opens in new tab).

-Can you get Covid twice in a month?
+Can you catch Covid twice in a month?

 Although incredibly rare - yes, you can test positive for Covid twice in a month.
 However, whilst there have been cases of this, testing positive twice in one month is considered highly unlikely.
 And most data shows reinfections occur much later on.